 Digital media assets are the lifeblood of broadcasters and pay-TV operators, particularly as multi-screen, multi-device viewing becomes more pervasive.
 How can operators prevent these key assets from being compromised by cyberattacks and digital piracy?
 Shawn Liew finds some answers.

-The most recent cyberattack on HBO perhaps serves as a sombering reminder to the broadcast and media industry: the threat possessed by digital intrusions and attacks is very real, and possesses the unwelcomed potential of escalating into truly crippling proportions.
+he most recent cyberattack on HBO perhaps serves as a sombering reminder to the broadcast and media industry: the threat possessed by digital intrusions and attacks is very real, and possesses the unwelcomed potential of escalating into truly crippling proportions.

-As premium video content continues to register high demand, digital piracy is on the rise, says Leonid Berkovich, VP marketing, products and solutions, Viacess-Orca.
+As premium video content continues to register high demand, digital piracy is on the rise, says Leonid Berkovich, VP marketing, products and solutions, Viaccess-Orca.
 “From high-profile sports events to the latest episodes of popular sci-fi or fantasy epics, content is being illegally accessed by a troubling number of viewers,” he tells APB.
 “In some cases, more than four times as many people watch illegally through direct downloads and pirate streaming than watch legally live or via catch-up TV.”

 In the most recent HBO incident, for instance, the network has confirmed that 1.5TB of data were stolen, including a Games of Thrones script, which was subsequently leaked online.

 And with more content being consumed over a myriad of connected devices, this exposes a number of new threat surfaces for video operators that can lead to business or regulatory risk, Steve Oetegenn, president of Verimatrix, points out.
 “Thus, video service operators need proper insight into the health of every application and transaction in order to keep up with the pace of change and deliver outstanding customer service,” he adds.